AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_ios.md

 # Get started on iOS

 This page tells you everything you need to know in order to get started developing projects for iOS.
-You'll need an iPhone or iPad to follow along with.
+You'll need an iPhone or iPad to follow along.

 ## Step 1.
 Check the supported devices